 born circa 1784 - died February 3, 1882

+Mother Mary's early life prepared her well for the turbulence that followed the death of Father Joubert in 1843.
+There was a sense of abandonment at the dwindling number of pupils and defections of her closest companions and co-workers.
+Yet through it all Mother Lange never lost faith in Providence.
 Mother Mary Lange practiced faith to an extraordinary degree.
 In fact, it was her deep faith which enabled her to persevere against all odds.
-To her black brothers and sisters she gave of herself and her material possessions until she was empty of all but Jesus, whom she shared generously with all by being a living witness to his teaching.
-In close union with her God, she lived through disappointment and opposition until God called her to himself on February 3, 1882.
+To her black brothers and sisters she gave herself and her material possessions until she was empty of all but Jesus, whom she shared generously with all by witnessing to His teaching.
+In close union with Him, she lived through disappointment and opposition until God called her home, February 3, 1882.
 The room where she died at St. Frances Academy is dedicated to the memory of her good works.

-In 1991 William Cardinal Keeler, Archbishop of Baltimore, with approval of Rome, officially opened a formal investigation into her life of union with God and works of charity, which could lead to her Canonization in the Catholic Church.
+1991 William Cardinal Keeler, Archbishop of Baltimore, with approval of Rome, officially opened a formal investigation into her life of union with God and works of charity, which could lead to her Canonization in the Catholic Church.

 In 2004, documents describing Mother Lange's life were sent to the Vatican's Congregation for the Doctrine for the Causes of Saints, and the Congregation approved the cause for her sainthood.